mhmdjgh/AdaLayer-CAM/README.md

 This repository contains the official implementation of the paper:
 "AdaLayer-CAM: Adaptive Multi-Layer Method for Visualization and Explanation of CNNs".

 # AdaLayer-CAM: Adaptive Multi-Layer Method for Visualization and Explanation of CNNs

-This repository contains the **official PyTorch implementation** of the paper:
+This repository provides the **official PyTorch implementation** of the paper:

 **"AdaLayer-CAM: Adaptive Multi-Layer Method for Visualization and Explanation of CNNs"**
 M. J. GhaderiPoor, L. PourMohammadBagher, Z. Rahimi